Macrosoft-Minecraft/snippets/README.md

 # Macrosoft public snippets

-Feel free to use this snippets.
+Feel free to use this snippets or make a pullrequest.
 Fully open source.

 * Join our community on [Discord](https://discord.gg/u6mWyg6).
 * Or access our [website](https://macrosoft.site/) to checkout videos and more.